185 West F Street, Suite 700, San Diego, CA 92101 619-819-7456

 The world is moving towards automation, robotics, and on-demand services.
 The biggest barrier to getting there is creating the bridges that allow computers to interact with the world.
 There is an enormous expansion of the economy that’s going to come next.

-However, CrowdAI is not the only player in providing AI.
+However, CrowdAI is not the only player in providing AI development solutions.
 IBM’s Watson, the famed computer that dominated Jeopardy, also has a suite of service AI under its name:

 Built to understand, learn, reason, and interact, IBM is applying Watson to various focus areas such as IoT (Internet of Things).
 In the case of IoT, Watson’s machine learning capabilities allow it to connect and process data from a number of connected devices.